 The two identical 110-story "Twin Towers" of the World Trade Center officially opened in 1973 and went on to become New York City icons and key elements of Manhattan's famous skyline.
 Once home to almost 500 businesses and approximately 50,000 employees, the World Trade Center towers were tragically destroyed in the terrorist attacks of September 11, 2001.
-Today, you can visit the World Trade Center site's 9/11 Memorial Museum and memorial to learn more on the attacks and for personal contemplation (and also admire the newly built One World Trade Center, which opened in 2014), but first: Read on for a brief Twin Towers history of Manhattan's lost icons.
+Today, you can visit the World Trade Center site's 9/11 Memorial Museum and memorial to learn more about the attacks and for personal contemplation (and also admire the newly built One World Trade Center, which opened in 2014), but first: Read on for a brief Twin Towers history of Manhattan's lost icons.

 Origins of the World Trade Center

 In 1946, the New York State Legislature authorized the development of a "world trade mart" in downtown Manhattan, a concept that was the brainchild of real estate developer David Sholtz.
 However, it wasn't until 1958 that Chase Manhattan Bank vice chair David Rockefeller announced plans to build a multi-million-square-foot complex on Lower Manhattan's east side.
 The original proposal was for only one 70-story building, not the final Twin Towers design.
 The Port Authority of New York and New Jersey agreed to oversee the building project.

 Protests soon arose from residents and businesses in the Lower Manhattan neighborhoods slated for demolition to make way for the World Trade Center.
 These protests delayed construction for four years.
 Final building plans were eventually approved and unveiled by principal architect Minoru Yamasaki in 1964.

 The new plans called for a World Trade Center consisting of 15 million square feet distributed among seven buildings.
 The standout design features were two towers that would each exceed the Empire State Building's height by 100 feet and become the world's tallest buildings.